oronb/puppet_artifactory_hiera/README.md

 # puppet_artifactory

-This module install artifactory, support os linux based rpm and dpkg and it compatible with Redhat and Debian os type. designed for use with hiera veriables.
+This module just install artifactory.
+Compatible with Redhat and Debian osfamily.
+Designed for use with hiera veriables.

+--Tested on redhat and ubuntu 14